Composite fermion: Description

 The minus sign occurs when the effective magnetic field is antiparallel to the applied magnetic field, which happens when the geometric phase from the vortices overcompensate the Aharonov–Bohm phase.

 Experimental manifestations

 The central statement of composite fermion theory is that the strongly correlated electrons at a magnetic field $B$ (or filling factor $\nu$) turn into weakly interacting composite fermions at a magnetic field $B^*$ (or composite fermion filling factor $\nu^*$).
 This allows an effectively single-particle explanation of the otherwise complex many-body behavior, with the interaction between electrons manifesting as an effective kinetic energy of composite fermions.
 Here are some of the phenomena arising from composite fermions:

 Fermi sea

 The effective magnetic field for composite fermions vanishes for $B=2p\rho\phi_0$, where the filling factor for electrons is $\nu=1/2p$.
-Here, composite fermions make a Fermi sea.
-This Fermi sea has been observed at half filled Landau level in a number of experiments, which also measure the Fermi wave vector.
+Here, composite fermions were predicted to make a Fermi sea.
+This Fermi sea has been observed at half filled Landau level in numerous experiments, which also measure the Fermi wave vector.